ibm-cloud-docs/speech-to-text/index.md

 ## Output features
 {: #outputFeatures}

-The interfaces also support the following output features:
+The interfaces also support the following common output features:

 -   [*Speaker labels*](/docs/services/speech-to-text/output.html#speaker_labels) recognize different speakers from audio in US English, Spanish, or Japanese.
 The transcription labels each speaker's contributions to a multi-participant conversation.
 (Beta functionality.)
 -   [*Keyword spotting*](/docs/services/speech-to-text/output.html#keyword_spotting) identifies spoken phrases that match specified keyword strings with a user-defined level of confidence.
 Keyword spotting is especially useful when individual phrases from the audio are more important than the full transcription.
 For example, a customer support system might identify keywords to determine how to route user requests.
 (Beta functionality.)
 -   [*Maximum alternatives*](/docs/services/speech-to-text/output.html#max_alternatives) and [*interim results*](/docs/services/speech-to-text/output.html#interim) request alternative and interim transcription results.
 The former provide different possible transcriptions; the latter represent interim hypotheses as a transcription progresses.
 In both cases, the service indicates final results in which it has the greatest confidence.
 -   [*Word alternatives*](/docs/services/speech-to-text/output.html#word_alternatives) request alternative words that are acoustically similar to the words of a transcript.
-(Word alternatives are beta functionality.)
+(Beta functionality.)
--   [*Word confidence*](/docs/services/speech-to-text/output.html#word_confidence) returns confidence levels for each of the words of a transcript.
+-   [*Word confidence*](/docs/services/speech-to-text/output.html#word_confidence) returns confidence levels for each word of a transcript.
 -   [*Word timestamps*](/docs/services/speech-to-text/output.html#word_timestamps) return timestamps for the start and end of each word of a transcript.
--   [*Profanity filtering*](/docs/services/speech-to-text/output.html#profanity_filter) censors profanity from US English transcriptions to sanitize a transcript.
+-   [*Profanity filtering*](/docs/services/speech-to-text/output.html#profanity_filter) censors profanity from US English transcripts.
--   [*Smart formatting*](/docs/services/speech-to-text/output.html#smart_formatting) converts dates, times, numbers, phone numbers, and currency values in final transcripts of US English audio into more readable, conventional forms.
-You can also provide keyword phrases to include certain punctuation symbols in final transcripts.
+-   [*Smart formatting*](/docs/services/speech-to-text/output.html#smart_formatting) converts dates, times, numbers, currency values, phone numbers, and internet addresses into more readable, conventional forms in final transcripts.
+The feature is supported for US English and Spanish audio.
+For US English, you can also provide keyword phrases to include certain punctuation symbols in final transcripts.
 (Beta functionality.)

 ## Language support
 {: #languages}

 The service offers models for the following languages: Brazilian Portuguese, French, Japanese, Korean, Mandarin Chinese, Modern Standard Arabic, Spanish, UK English, and US English.
 The service does not support all features for all languages.
-In addition, it supports some features as generally available (GA) for production use and others as beta offerings for different languages.
+Moreover, it supports some features as generally available (GA) for production use and others as beta offerings for different languages.

 -   The WebSocket, HTTP REST, and asynchronous HTTP interfaces are generally available for all supported languages.
 -   The service offers broadband models, narrowband models, or both for different languages.
 For more information, see [Languages and models](/docs/services/speech-to-text/input.html#models).
--   Some features are available for only some languages.
+-   Some speech recognition features are available only for some languages.
 For more information, see [Input features](/docs/services/speech-to-text/input.html), [Output features](/docs/services/speech-to-text/output.html), and the [Parameter summary](/docs/services/speech-to-text/summary.html).
 -   The language and acoustic model customization interfaces are available for different languages at different levels of support.
 For more information, see [Language support for customization](/docs/services/speech-to-text/custom.html#languageSupport).

 ## Pricing